jmufaddal007-glitch/Mufaddal-First/README.md

 # Mufaddal-First
-This is my first code i am posting of a html
+This is my first repository i am posting of a html code i build - author: Mufaddal